 The UK Climate Predictions 2018 (UKCP18) were published on 26 November 2018.
 The UKCP18 projections replace the UKCP09 projections and are the official source of information on how the climate of the UK may change over the rest of this century.
-The Environment Agency have already updated the climate change allowances for sea level rise to take account of the UKCP18 projections and further updates for peak river levels rainfall intensity are expected by the end of 2020.
+The Environment Agency updated the climate change allowance projections for sea level rise in 2020 and further updated the guidance for peak river levels and rainfall intensity in 2022 to account for the UKPC18 climate change projections.